-In 2022 the Government of Canada announced its Proposed Frame for the Clean Electricity Regulations ("CER"), part of a suite of federal measures to move Canada's electricity sector to net zero.
-The proposed CER applies to all electricity generating units that combust fossil fuels, have capacity above a vet-to-bedetermined megawatt threshold, and offer electricity for sale onto a regulated electricity system.
-The proposed CER frame consists of: (1) A yet-to-be-determined emissions performance standard in the form of intensity (i.e. t/GWh) set at a near-zero value in line with direct emissions from well-performing, lowemitting generation such as geothermal or combined cycle natural gas with CCUS; (2) financial compliance requirements that require facilities with residual emissions below the performance standard, to either purchase offsets or pay an amount that corresponds to the federal carbon price applicable in that year; and (3) operational prohibitions when emissions performance exceeds the applicable standard over yet-to-be determined period of time.
-With respect to implementation, units commissioned in 2025 or after would be subject to current electricity sector policies (i.e. coal phase out, performance standards for natural gas, and carbon pricing) until January 1, 2035 after which the CER would replace those current electricity sector policies.
-Existing units (I.e. those in service before 2025) would become subject to the CER's emissions intensity performance standard on January 1, 2035 or at the end of their prescribed life(which may be a facility-specific terminal date determined by the federal government).
-The federal government expects to announce draft regulations, including further details on the proposed Performance Standards, in the first half of 2023.
+In 2022 the Government of Canada announced its Proposed Frame for the Clean Electricity Regulations ("CERegs"), part of a suite of federal measures to move Canada's electricity sector to net zero by 2035.
+On August 10, 2023, the draft CERegs were published for public comment.
+The final CERegs are anticipated to be registered under the authority of the Canadian Environmental Protection Act, 1999 (Canada) in 2024 and be effective on January 1, 2025.

+The draft CERegs as proposed apply to all electricity generating units that combust fossil fuels, have a generating capacity greater then 25 megawatts, and offer electricity for sale onto a regulated electricity system.
+The proposed CERegs frame consists of: (1) an emissions performance standard whereby generating units subject to the CERegs can not emit more than 30 tonnes of CO2 per gigawatt hour (GWh) of electricity generated on average in a calendar year; (2) financial compliance requirements that require facilities with residual emissions below the performance standard, to either purchase offsets or pay an amount that corresponds to the federal carbon price applicable in that year; and (3) operational prohibitions when emissions performance exceeds the applicable standard over yet-to-be determined period of time.

+With respect to implementation, units commissioned in 2025 or after would be subject to current electricity sector policies (i.e. coal phase out, performance standards for natural gas, and carbon pricing) until January 1, 2035 after which the CERegs would replace those current electricity sector policies.
+Existing units (I.e. those in service before 2025) would become subject to the CEReg's emissions intensity performance standard on January 1, 2035 or at the end of their prescribed life (which may be a facility-specific terminal date determined by the federal government).

+There is an exemption from the CERegs for: (1) behind-the-fence generating units with no net exports; (2) non-coal combustion units that have operated for less then 450 hours whereby they can emit up to 150 kilotonnes of $CO_2$ emissions in the same calendar year; and (3) emergency circumstances that arise due to an extraordinary, unforeseen and irresistible event.

+The public comment period for the CERegs ended on November 2, 2023 and the final CERegs are anticipated in 2024.
+The Alberta Government opposes the CERegs and is considering various options to prevent them from being implemented in Alberta, including a court challenge and the use of the Sovereignty Act (Alberta).